roboll/helmfile/README.md

     ## `secrets.yaml` is decrypted by `helm-secrets` and available via `{{ .Environment.Secrets.KEY }}`
     secrets:
     - environment/production/secrets.yaml
-    # Overrides the `environmentDefaults.missingFileHandler` for this environment
-    missingFileHandler: Error

-environmentDefaults:
     # Instructs helmfile to fail when unable to find a environment values file listed under `environments.NAME.values`.
     #
     # Possible values are  "Error", "Warn", "Info", "Debug".
 The default is "Error".
     #
     # Use "Warn", "Info", or "Debug" if you want helmfile to not fail when a values file is missing, while just leaving
     # a message about the missing file at the log-level.
     missingFileHandler: Error
 ```

 ## Templating